shokido/LCSM/README.md

 # LCSM
 Fortran source codes of the linear continuously stratified ocean model (LCSM; McCreary et al. 1981) written by S. Kido.
+If you use these codes in your publications, please cite Kido et al. (2019).

 # How to use it